Family Immigration Lawyers

 The advantage of having a K-3 or K-4 nonimmigrant visas is you’re allowed to work in the United States while waiting to adjust your status to lawful permanent resident.
 You still must have employment authorization.

 Note: You will not have to apply for a work permit after you become a lawful permanent US resident.
-You will receive a permanent resident card which allows you to live and work in the US.
+You will receive a permanent resident card that allows you to live and work in the US.
 Even if you are still waiting for permanent resident status, your valid K-3 or K-4 nonimmigrant visa allows you to travel in and out of the US.

 For more information on K Visas, contact us today